-For the reasons set forth above, the Proposal will have a minor impact on public access, which will be self-mitigated by the beneficial water quality and recreational shellfish harvest protections proposed by the Proposal.
-Any resulting public access impacts will be more than offset by the tidelands that Taylor Shellfish is proposing to make formally available for public access in the area for the life of the Proposal.
+For the reasons set forth above, the Proposal will have a minor impact on public access, which will be self-mitigated by the project's design allowing for boating between lines and by the beneficial water quality and recreational shellfish harvest protections proposed by the Proposal.
+Any remaining public access impacts will be more than offset by the tidelands that Taylor Shellfish is proposing to make formally available for public access in the area for the life of the Proposal.